sjmudd/mysql-rpm-builder/README.txt

 - rpmbuild/ directory is for building rpms for the non-root build user
 - SRPMS/ contains cached or non-cached SRPMS files.
 If configured the SRPMS may be downloaded here from an external site once and reused later.
+- log/ log files of completed or failed builds.

 Build process:
 (1) Create docker container:
     $ docker run --rm -it --network=host --hostname=builder -v $PWD:/data quay.io/centos/centos:stream
+        or
+    $ ./start-docker-container.sh [<image_to_use>]

+    Current images are:
+    - CentOS 8 stream: quay.io/centos/centos:stream (default)
+    - OEL 8: oraclelinux:8.7

 (2) Within docker container, as root run:
     # sh /data/build-environment.sh 8.0.32 # setup os as required